-- 1.1 Roehampton Club Ltd is referred to in this document as the Club. - 1.2 A reference to a child in this document is a reference to anyone under the age of 18. - 1.3 A reference to staff includes all employees and volunteers at the Club. - 1.4 The Club's Child Protection Officer is a senior member of staff and is identified on the Club's website.
+- 1.1 Roehampton Club Ltd is referred to in this document as 'the Club'. - 1.2 A reference to a child in this document is a reference to anyone under the age of 18. - 1.3 A reference to staff includes all employees and volunteers at the Club. - 1.4 The Club's Child Protection Officer is a senior member of staff and is identified on the Club's website under the Welfare Officer.